pr4ct1c3/jld-academic-kickstart/content/home/outreach.md

 **University of Maryland Honors College: Gemstone Honors Program**
 *Co-Instructor and Research Advisor for Team TUMOR*
-Currently serving as a co-advisor to a group of undergraduates beginning a four-year research project on cancer therapeutic delivery using biomaterials.
+Served as a co-advisor to a group of undergraduates beginning a four-year research project on cancer therapeutic delivery using biomaterials.

 **10+ undergraduate and high school students while working in the [Functional Macromolecular Laboratory](http://fml.umd.edu/)**
 <br/>